m3diaLib-Team/libHorizon/README.md

 # libHorizon
-A C++ framework to create powerful homebrew with ease.
+A C++ framework to create powerful Nintendo Switch homebrew with ease.

 ## FAQ/Troubleshooting
 #### My application has no console output